mariadb-corporation/MaxScale/Getting-Started/Configuration-Guide.md

 ### Service and SSL

-This section describes configuration parameters for services that control the SSL/TLS encrption method and the various certificate files involved in it.
+This section describes configuration parameters for services that control the SSL/TLS encryption method and the various certificate files involved in it.
 To enable SSL, you must configure the `ssl` parameter with either `enabled` or `required` and provide the three files for `ssl_cert`, `ssl_key` and `ssl_ca_cert`.
 After this, MySQL connections to this service can be encrypted with SSL.

 #### `ssl`